shamrockbotics/shamrockbotics.github.io/Scouting/docs/GoogleSheets.md

 ![DataInfoScreen](../resources/images/GoogleSheetImages/DataInfoScreen.png)

-Each radio from the scouting site should have two columns to itself
+Each radio from the scouting site should have two columns to itself.
+One column is the letter and the other column is its corresponding option.
+This is also where you can define your event codes with their corresponding event names.
+In the case of wanting to view all events, leave event code blank.

+There is a current bug with this system as all the blank letter or event code spaces must be filled for the system to work.

 <div id="teaminfo"></div>